hamorillo/intel_computer_pointer_controller/README.md

 ### Video and Webcam
 The application works either with a video file input and the webcam.
 You could use the `INPUT_TYPE` parameter in order to select what kind of input do you want to use.

+### Packaging the app

+The ideal way to distribute is use the OpenVINO™ Deployment Manager but it's only supported by Linux or Windows.
+On the MacOS package is not present.